rubyonjets/jets/docs/_docs/assets-serving.md

 public/packs | Where `app/javascript` webpacker assets are compiled to.
 public/assets | Additional custom assets you might have. public/images | Public images.

+Note: Even though `public/assets` and `public/images` files are uploaded and served for convenience.
+It is recommended that you put your files in `app/javascript/images` and allow webpacker to compile and sha the assets.
+Files in the `public/assets` and `public/images` do not get their sha checksum added to their paths.

+By using webpacker, it generates unique file paths each time the file changes.
+Then you will be able to configure high values for the `max-age` response header to further improve performance.
+This article [Increasing Application Performance with HTTP Cache Headers](https://devcenter.heroku.com/articles/increasing-application-performance-with-http-cache-headers) covers how cache headers work.

+## Configure Settings

 You can override the setting and configure the folders with the [Application Configuration]({% link _docs/app-config.md %}).